Grape Leaf Pilaf

 - For full ingredient list, see Nutrition

 - Directions for 4 servings indicated in parentheses

 Preheat the oven to 425°F. Rinse and sort the freekeh, and add to a small saucepan over medium-high heat.
 Toast, shaking occasionally, until fragrant, 2 to 3 minutes.
-Add 1 cup (2 cups) water and a pinch of salt, and bring to a boil.
-Cover, reduce heat to low, and simmer until grains are tender, 20 to 24 minutes.
-Drain any remaining water and return freekeh to the saucepan.
+Add 1 cup (2 cups) water and a pinch of salt to the saucepan.
+Bring to a boil, cover, reduce heat to low, and simmer until grains are tender, 20 to 24 minutes.
+Drain any remaining water and return cooked freekeh to the saucepan.
 TIP: To “sort” means to look for and discard any naturally occurring debris or stones.

-Peel the carrots and cut into 4 inch sticks.
-Transfer to a baking sheet and toss with 2 tsp (4 tsp) olive oil, sumac, and a pinch of salt and pepper.
+Peel carrots and slice into 4 inch sticks.
+Add sliced carrots, 2 tsp (4 tsp) olive oil, sumac, and a pinch of salt and pepper to a baking sheet, and toss.
 Roast until tender and slightly browned, 10 to 12 minutes.

-Divide the grape leaf pilaf between large bowls and add the dilly red beans and sumac roasted carrots.
-Top with tart cherries and drizzle bowls with lemon yogurt.
+Divide the grape leaf pilaf between large bowls and add dilly red beans and sumac roasted carrots.
+Top with dried cherries and drizzle with lemon yogurt.
 Tuck in!